 Video File Import and Export Choices

-As I mentioned in another post in this series on how to choose the best video editing software for you one thing to keep in mind during the selection process is, “What is it that I am REALLY going to do with this software?”
+As I mentioned in the basic editing functions post in this series on how to choose the best video editing software for you one thing to keep in mind during the selection process is, “What is it that I am REALLY going to do with this software?”

 There is absolutely no point in spending extra money on software that handles all sorts of TV broadcast standard video file formats because it seems cool to be able to have that capability if you are never going to use it.